Ibogaine: Can it Cure My Addiction?

 Ibogaine has a much more complicated and controversial history in the United States.
 The United States Patent and Trademark Office previously claimed that ibogaine helped treat opiate, cocaine, and poly-drug dependence disorders.
 In fact, 3 drug patents were filed for using ibogaine from 1985 to 1992.4

 The question that remains in everyone’s mind is whether or not the drug actually works.
-Numerous studies conducted throughout the world in the 1980s and 1990s showed evidence to support that ibogaine can cure addiction.1,2,4
+Numerous studies conducted throughout the world in the 1980s and 1990s showed evidence to support that ibogaine can cure drug and alcohol addiction.1,2,4

 So, what did the studies find?
 First, they found that ibogaine acts on 3 different parts of the brain that are associated with dopamine production and release.